-The Biodiversity Node is led by Climate Futures at Macquarie University, with support from CSIRO.
+The Biodiversity Node is led by Macquarie University, in collaboration with leading researchers from nine partner institutions, including CSIRO, Taronga Zoo and the Royal Botanic Gardens.
 The node focuses on increasing knowledge of the capacity of species, ecosystems and landscapes to adapt to climate variability.
 Its research identifies refuges where species can survive extreme events and explores how integrated decision-making on local land use can optimise outcomes for biodiversity.
 Key projects include:

 Risk assessment and website development for exotic plants under future climates